 Book: 2866 3444, or

-The brainchild of executive chef Olivier Elzer, Seasons has a roomy interior with beautiful decor, but the garden terrace provides a serene space for drinks and indulging in their creative French cuisine.
-Also makes a nice setting for afternoon tea.
+Seasons has a roomy interior with beautiful decor, but the garden terrace provides a serene space for drinks and indulging in their creative French cuisine.
+Also makes a nice setting for afternoon tea and offers a delicious free-flow semi-buffet Sunday brunch option.

 Where: Shop 308, 3/F, Lee Gardens Two, 28 Yun Ping Road, Causeway Bay